cprebble/gaia-exercise/README.md

 I did not take the time at this time to test to 100% coverage.
 I hope this sampling suffices to demonstrate my abilities.

 #### My Comments
 I structured the code with readability, testability and maintainability in mind.
-Even though this is an exercise, the purpose of exposing an endpoint indicates a web service and the potentiality of exposing more endpoints in this service.
+Even though this is an exercise, I've made some guesses about how this service might grow which impacted my decisions about what constitutes over-architecting vs creating enough structure to make it readable and extensible.
+The purpose here of exposing an endpoint indicates a web service and the potentiality of exposing more endpoints in this service.
 Those new endpoints could be added to the existing controller or exposed in new controllers.
 More data points, i.e. endpoints, would help expose the service abstraction and criteria for best responsibility and encapsulation.
 Refactoring is a constant activity.

 I separated out into their own classes vocabulary, videos and media to encapsulate access to the different object structures returned from the Gaia backend endpoints.
 Please note my ignorance of the organization of Gaia backend content.

-I've made some guesses about how this service might grow which impacted my decisions about what constitutes over-architecting vs creating enough structure to make it readable and extensible.

 No authentication nor authorizations are included in this project.
 Except that offered by Github.